-Fancy Bobbin Edging is an interesting variation of buttonhole, which I discovered in an old book called The Batsford encyclopaedia of embroidery stitches by Anne Butler.
-This book was published in the late 1970’s and looks very dated with black and white hand drawn illustrations that are not always clear but being the stitch spotter I am I enjoy discovering stitches I have not seen before.
+Fancy Bobbin Edging is an interesting variation of buttonhole.
+I discovered it in an old book called The Batsford encyclopaedia of embroidery stitches by Anne Butler.
+This book was published in the late 1970’s and the black and white hand drawn illustrations look dated and are not always clear but being the stitch spotter I am I enjoy discovering stitches I have not seen before.
 Fancy Bobbin Edging is one of them.

 It was bit tricky to figure it out from the illustration and I had to flip the direction of the stitch to get it to work but eventually I came up with this.
 It is almost like someone was trying to work out German buttonhole and made a mistake but if that was the birth of this stitch it is nice mistake!